Cloudxtreme/sdc-script/README.md

 # ... and you're ready to go!
 ```

+Make sure to re-install the library after you checkout the latest version!

-In alternative, you can also install dependencies using `pip`
+Alternatively, you can use pip to install dependencies:

 ```
 pip3 install -r requirements.txt
 ```

-Make sure to re-install the library after you checkout the latest version!

 ## Usage